metal-gogo/m-gogo/content/posts/what-is-itcss.md

+---
-# What is ITCSS?
+title: What is ITCSS?
+description: In depth explanation on how does ITCSS provides a sane and scalable architecture for CSS
+---

 **ITCSS** refers to Inverted Triangle CSS, a term introduced by [Harry Roberts (@csswizardry)][csswizardry], to deal with the increasing complexity of managing projects with CSS.
 This methodology helps you organize your CSS projects in a sane and scalable manner.

-Before diving deep into ITCSS, I want to review the three aspects of CSS that it tries to address: CSS global scope, Selectors specificity, and CSS cascade.
+Before diving deep into **ITCSS**, I want to review the three aspects of CSS that it tries to address: CSS global scope, Selectors specificity, and CSS cascade.